Metrication in Canada: Air transportation

 Luggage restrictions and limits at Canadian airports are in metric values with soft imperial conversion values.
 Runway lengths are given in feet and speed in knots as in the US.
 Like a number of metric countries altitude is given in feet.

 Fuel is nowadays measured in metric units.
 The Gimli Glider incident in July 1983 is a famous case of a kilogram–pound mistake, in which the miscalculation of the amount of fuel in an Air Canada airplane with a malfunctioning fuel gauge caused the plane to run out of fuel mid-flight.

+Landholdings

+Land surveys occurred long before the adoption of metric, using imperial units of length and area.
+Particularly in areas where the Dominion Land Survey was used in western Canada, landholdings are measured in acres and sub-divisions of acres, based on divisions of one square mile as the base unit.

 Education regarding the imperial system

-In 2005, the Ontario government announced changes to the secondary school mathematics curriculum that would allow imperial units to be taught along with metric units.
+Education is nearly entirely metric.
+However, in 2005, one province (Ontario) announced changes to the secondary school mathematics curriculum that would allow imperial units to be taught along with metric units.
 This marked a departure from previous governments' efforts to make sure that the curriculum used only the metric system.
 This was done in light of the refusal or reluctance of much of the private sector to metricate; thus students had been leaving school unprepared for the units used in the workplace.
 Many other provinces and territories also include the imperial system of measurements as part of their educational curriculum.